 We might as well all go home now: Grand Theft Auto 6 is already out on, er, PlayStation 2?
-Last year we noticed this iffy-looking GTA 6 box art from a photo posted to Reddit from a bootleg stand in Brazil.
-Using our well-practised reporting nouse, we detected that the box art might not quite be legit.
-Either that, or Rockstar are showing consoles from two generations back some unlikely love, and Summer Glau has made her live-action videogame debut.
+Last year we noticed this iffy-looking GTA 6 box art in a photo posted to Reddit from a bootleg stand in Brazil.
+Using our well-practised reporting nous, we detected that the box art might not quite be legit.
+Either that, or Rockstar is showing consoles from two generations back some unlikely love, and Summer Glau has made her live-action videogame debut.

 Speaking of hoax GTA 6 announcements, another one cropped up in July 2018, courtesy of GTA Online.
-If you logged on to Rockstar's enduringly successful multiplayer mode around that time you may have seen a message that read "GTA VI Coming 2019".
-This message only appears on the GTA Online platforms that are most prone to hackers, so perhaps a particularly mischievous sort has worked out how to post on Rockstar's announcement system.
-Besides this, there is very little GTA 6 news around.
+If you logged on to Rockstar’s enduringly successful multiplayer mode around that time you may have seen a message that read “GTA VI Coming 2019.”
+This message only appears on the GTA Online platforms that are most prone to hackers, so perhaps a particularly mischievous sort has worked out how to post on Rockstar’s announcement system.
+Besides this, there’s very little GTA 6 news around.

 GTA 6 story

 A GTA 6 story could take any shape.
-Across the Grand Theft Auto series, its narratives have covered a broad spectrum of ideas and tones - from the cynical critique of capitalism portrayed by GTA 4, to the relatively light and humorous GTA 5.
+Across the Grand Theft Auto series, narratives have covered a broad spectrum of ideas and tones – from the cynical critique of capitalism portrayed in GTA 4, to the relatively light and humorous GTA 5.

-We are not aware of any specific GTA 6 story beats as yet.
-It remains to be seen if there will be multiple protagonists once again, but we would love to see GTA 6 herald the inclusion of the series’ first female protagonist.
-In a 2013 interview with The Guardian, Dan Houser explained why they didn’t do this for GTA V, and how they might be able to in future.
+We’re not aware of any specific GTA 6 story beats as yet.
+It remains to be seen if there will be multiple protagonists once again, but we would love to see GTA 6 herald the inclusion of the first female GTA protagonist.
+In a 2013 interview with The Guardian, Dan Houser explained why a woman wasn’t playable in GTA V, and how the team could make it happen in the future.

 “In the future, could we do a game with a lead female character?
 Of course.
 We just haven’t found the right game for it yet, but it’s one of the things that we always think about.
 It didn’t feel natural for this game but definitely for the right game in the future – with the right themes, it could be fantastic.”